 Currently, flag burning is not illegal in the United States.
 The Supreme Court of the United States in its decision from 1969 has ruled that the burning of the flag is protected by the First Amendment.
 However, the person who burnt the flag can be found guilty of a misdemeanor for starting a fire without a permit.

-Later, in 1968, Congress responded to the burning of the American flag in the Central Park as the protest against the Vietnam War by passing the Federal Flag Desecration Law.
+Later, in 1968, Congress responded to the burning of the American flag in Central Park as a protest against the Vietnam War bypassing the Federal Flag Desecration Law.
 This law prohibited any display of “contempt” directed against the flag.
-Thus, burning of the American flag had been illegal until 1969 when the Supreme Court ruled the decision to award the First Amendment protection to the burning of the flag.
+Thus, the burning of the American flag had been illegal until 1969 when the Supreme Court ruled the decision to award the First Amendment protection to the burning of the flag.

-For the past 20 years, the Congress has made seven attempts to overrule the Supreme Court decision regarding the burning of the American flag by passing a constitutional amendment that had an exception to the First Amendment and allowed the government to ban flag desecration.
+For the past 20 years, Congress has made seven attempts to overrule the Supreme Court decision regarding the burning of the American flag by passing a constitutional amendment that had an exception to the First Amendment and allowed the government to ban flag desecration.
 The Amendment was first proposed in 1990 but failed to receive the required two-thirds majority votes of the House.
 After 1994, when the Republicans took over the Congress, the Amendment has consistently passed in the House but failed in the Senate.